NMAT 2021 Preparation StrategyAnisha Mukhija

 - There is no negative marking for wrong answers

 - There’s a 75-day testing window i.e. you can attempt the paper again after 75 days, and you can do this a total of 3 times.
 The best score out of the three would be considered.

 - You can schedule the exam at your preferred time and place (subject to availability)

-- In the exam, you have an option to choose the sequence of your sections.
+- In the exam, you have the option to choose the sequence of your sections.